-In this recipe, I use coconut oil, but you can use any other Paleo-approved oils such as avocado oil, olive oil and the many others out there.
-Just remember some oils have a low burning point so make sure you avoid these for frying.
+In this recipe, I use coconut oil.
+Still, you can use any other Paleo-approved oils such as avocado oil, olive oil, and the many others out there.
+Just remember some oils have a low burning point, so make sure you avoid these for frying.

-If you want to see how to make this awesome Paleo omelette recipe in a video, then be sure to check out the one I have prepared below!
-If you enjoy it, please subscribe, so you stay up to date with all the latest and greatest guides, recipes and much more.
+Assuming you want to see how to make this awesome Paleo omelette recipe in a video, then be sure to check out the one I have prepared below.
+If you enjoy it, please subscribe so you stay up to date with all the latest recipes.

 Paleo Omelette Recipe